csdms/babelizer/README.rst

 Stable Release
 ==============

-The *babelizer*, and its dependencies, is best installed with *conda*,
+The *babelizer* and its dependencies are best installed with *conda*:

 .. code:: bash